-Driven by a number of uncertainties involved [3], a considerable share of airspace users (AU) look for "last-minute" 4D route choice gains, and thus exercise a fairly late submission (or cancellation and re-submission) of flight plans [4].
-Orders of magnitude of such gains, from AUs' perspective, are typically in the range of tens or hundreds of euros per flight, at most [5], [6].
-However, such AUs' behaviour creates uncertainty which is difficult to manage from the Air Navigation Service Provider/network manager (NM) perspective.
+Driven by a number of uncertainties involved [3], a considerable share of airspace users (AU) look for "lastminute" 4D route choice gains, and thus exercise a fairly late submission (or cancellation and re-submission) of flight plans [4].
+Orders of magnitude of such gains, from AUs' perspective, are typically in the range of tens or hundreds of Euros per flight, at most [5], [6].
+However, such AUs' behaviour amplifies uncertainty to be managed by Air Navigation Service Providers (ANSPs) and network manager (NM).
 The associated effects might be higher costs imposed on some other users and likely deteriorated performance of the network as a whole.
 Put differently, neither the sign is clear (plus or minus, i.e. total costs vs. total benefits) of the net outcome of such a "liberal" setting, nor is the fairness of distribution of costs and benefits across the population of AUs.

-There is evidence from the industry that Air Navigation Service Providers (ANSPs) would strongly prefer "a more consistent delivery across the network in order to optimise available capacity and to reduce periods of over-delivery and overloads" [4].
+There is evidence from the industry that ANSPs would strongly prefer "a more consistent delivery across the network in order to optimise available capacity and to reduce periods of over-delivery and overloads" [4].
 More specifically, it is stated that "the more imprecise the projected traffic loads for airspace sectors prove to be, the bigger the safety margins will have to be which are built into their declared capacity limits" (Dr. Klaus Affholderbach, Head ATFCM Skyguide), [4].
 Therefore, due to low traffic predictability ANSPs tend to declare more conservative sector capacities [7], which effectively means that additional sectors need to be open sooner (at lower traffic volume/loads) than if predictability was better.
 The cost of additional resources employed (staff, equipment etc.) can therefore, ceteris paribus, be attributed to poor traffic predictability.
 Hence improved predictability might yield cost savings, a part of which could be passed on to airspace users themselves.
 Several years ago an ANSP estimated that approximately 5-10% of its capacity is "reserved" to take care of all "non-adherence issues", arising in pre-tactical and tactical stage.
 That happens to correspond to the estimated "complete capacity gap" of that ANSP, i.e. the 5-10% capacity missing to reach the optimum level of delay.
 They consequently estimate the possible cost saving of a more predictable (compliant/reliable) system at approximately 45 million euros per annum [8].

-This research is undertaken in the course of the ongoing SESAR WP-E project "Strategic Allocation of Traffic Using Redistribution in the Network" (SATURN), which explores market-based demand-management mechanisms to redistribute air traffic in the European airspace.
-Recognising that the recurring problem of demand-capacity balancing in ATM can be tackled in different ways, based on policy principles employed, this paper builds upon previous work developed in [9], [1], and [2].
-Whereas that previous work employed anticipatory ad-hoc modulations (AHM) of air navigation charges to tackle such imbalances, in this paper we put forward intertemporal pricing as an underexplored concept in ATM applications.
+This research is undertaken in the course of the SESAR WP-E project "Strategic Allocation of Traffic Using Redistribution in the Network" (SATURN), which explores market-based demand-management mechanisms to redistribute air traffic in the European airspace.
+Recognising that the recurring problem of demand-capacity balancing in ATM can be tackled in different ways, based on policy principles employed, this paper builds upon previous work developed in [9-11] and, more recently, in [1].
+In [1] we put forward intertemporal pricing as an underexplored concept in ATM applications.
 The distinguishing underlying idea is to give AUs incentives to reduce uncertainty imposed on ANSPs/NM.
 Apart from employing the peak load pricing rationale, such charging system would at the same time reward earlier filing of flight intentions, since such user behaviour improves predictability for ANSPs/NM and might thus improve the performance of the network as a whole [7].
-We thus label it as "Rewarding Predictability" (RP) mechanism.
+We thus labelled it as "Rewarding Predictability" (RP) mechanism.
+In this paper we abandon the fully deterministic approach introduced in [1] and incorporate a more realistic representation of the route choice process into the RP mechanism, in line with findings of [2].